Using the App

 are keyboard shortcuts which are described in the section on

-using a secreen reader.
+using a screen reader.

 Menu options